Who is Daniel Dubois, the new heavyweight boxing champion?

 While not committing to an immediate return to the ring with Dubois, Joshua himself says he will fight on, “I rolled the dice at success, but came up short.
 But I will keep rolling the dice.”

-A re-match between Joshua and Fury was also on the cards in Saudi Arabia, but that now appears a long way down the line – if it will ever happen at all.
+A re-match between Joshua and Fury was also on the cards in Saudi Arabia, but that now appears a long way down the line – if it happens at all.